Part of Business Decision Making

 Use one when decisions keep returning, managers wait, or nobody knows who can say yes.

-Start with one recurring decision and clarify who owns it.
+Start with one recurring decision, clarify who owns it, and name when it must escalate.

 How does this help a business owner?

-It reduces decision delay, owner bottlenecks, repeated approvals, and unclear accountability.
+It reduces decision delay, owner dependencies, repeated approvals, and unclear accountability.

 Related pages